AkshayCharjan/Deep-Learning-Assignment-3/README.md

 !pip install wandb
 ```
-2. Give proper path for the dataset.
+2. Give proper path for the dataset and the dataset.\
 files required:
 4. To train the model run train.py using the below command:
 ```python